Is there anything I need to do before An appointment?

 In addition, if your horse has not improved as much as would normally be expected within 1-2 treatments for a particular problem, this would always be discussed with you and your vet again because it could be that there is another issue that needs to be identified - your horse's welfare is the utmost priority at all times.

 After the initial problem is resolved, many owners then wish to include routine check-ups for their horse rather than waiting until an issue becomes more evident.
-Again, the recommended timescale between routine appointments will vary depending on the horse's workload, conformation, individual circumstances and existing problems, as well as your own aims for treatment e.g. whether it is for performance development or general maintenance.
-As a general guide however, the majority of clients with horses in regular work tend to have 3-4 checks each year for general maintenance to help to keep their horses at their optimum.
+Again, the recommended timescale between routine appointments will vary depending on the horse's workload, conformation, individual circumstances and existing problems, as well as your own aims for treatment e.g. whether for performance development or more simply for general maintenance and 'peace of mind'.
+As a general guide however, the majority of clients with horses in regular work tend to have 3-6 checks each year for general maintenance to help to keep their horses at their optimum.

 Can I Claim the cost of treatment through my insurance company?